unitymakesus/justgetsimple/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4.5 =
+* Fix: Accounts can be connected without the use of JavaScript.
+* Fix: Default URL for connecting an account changed to prevent "Invalid Scope" connection issue.

+= 2.4.4 =
+* Fix: Workaround added for PHP warning related to an undefined media_url index.
+* Fix: Connecting a business account on a mobile device when more than 2 pages where returned was not possible.
+* Fix: After connecting an account, the warning that there were no connected accounts would still be visible.
+* Fix: URL for retrieving image files from Instagram using a redirect method was changed to prevent an extra, unnecessary redirect.

+= 2.4.3 =
+* Fix: The opt-in notice to help improve the plugin was not dismissing as expected for some sites due to the admin JavaScript file being cached by the browser.
+* Fix: Disabled the “About Us” page plugin installation if using a version of WordPress earlier than 4.6.

+= 2.4.2 =
+* New: To help us improve the plugin we've added the ability to opt-in to usage tracking so that we can understand what features and settings are being used, and which features matter to you the most.
+This is disabled by default and will only be enabled if you explictly choose to opt in.
+If opted in, the plugin will send a report in the background once per week with your plugin settings and basic information about your website environment.
+No personal or sensitive data is collected (such as email addresses, Instagram account information, license keys, etc).
+To enable or disable usage tracking at a later date use the setting at: Instagram Feed > Customize > Advanced > Misc > Enable Usage Tracking.
+See [here](https://smashballoon.com/instagram-feed/usage-tracking/) for more information.
+* Tweak: Added additional checks to make sure the HTTP protocol matches when using resized image URLs from the uploads folder.
+* Tweak: More information is given when there is an account connection error when connecting an account on the "Configure" page.
+* Tweak: Connecting a business account will permanently remove any accounts from the same user that are from the legacy Instagram API that is expiring in June.
+* Fix: Added a workaround for sanitize_textarea_field for users using an older version of WordPress.
+* Fix: Fixed HTML error causing the manually connect an account feature to not work.
+* Fix: Access token and account ID are validated and formatted before trying to manually connect an account to prevent errors.

 = 2.4.1 =
 * Tweak: User feeds that do not have a user name or ID assigned to them will automatically use the first connected account for the feed.
 * Tweak: rel="nofollow" added to all external Instagram Feed links found in the source of the page.